sgsellan/sgsellan.github.io/content/projects/faq.md

-Please note that my first name is spelled "Silvia" (with an "i") and my last name is spelled "Sellán" (with an acute accent over the "a").
+Please note that my first name is spelled "Silvia" (the second letter is an "i", not a "y") and my last name is spelled "Sellán" (with an acute accent over the "a").
 I do not mean to seem rude, but **I may delete your email without reading it if you do not take the time to spell my name correctly.**
 This is my email address: [silviasellan@cs.columbia.edu](mailto:silviasellan@cs.columbia.edu)